BBVA/gitbook/bbva_labs_security.md

 # BBVA Labs - Security

-## What we are
+## Who we are

+We are security practitioners controlling our paranoia (sometimes) and focusing our knowledge and experience to build new security solutions and practices for new (and old) IT systems and processes

 ## What we do?

-We research new **security tendencies, techniques and solutions** in about Cyber-security issues, especially focused in **SecDevOps** processes.
+We research new **security tendencies, techniques and solutions** in Cyber-security issues, especially focused in **SecDevOps** processes. with near-future impact in the security of BBVA Group and hopefully in the rest of the world

 ## Our projects

-We like Open Source and we believe the mantra **"Don't reinvent the wheel"**.
+We like Open Source and we believe the in mantra **"Don't reinvent the wheel"**.

-We create projects that **tray to cover the gap** that we found and are not covered by other Open Source projects or commercial solutions.
+We create projects that **tray to close the gap** that we found and are not covered by other Open Source projects or commercial solutions.

-Here you can check our project.
-We invite you to use it, test it and ... collaborate. **Any collaboration are welcome**.
+Here you can check our projects.
+We invite you to use it, test it and ... collaborate. **We welcome contributions**.

 ### APICheck - The DevSecOps toolset for REST APIs

 ![](.gitbook/assets/apicheck-logo.png)

-API-Check is a complete **toolset** created and designed for **testing the REST API**.
+API-Check is a complete **toolset** designed and created for **testing the REST API**.

 API-Check focus not only in the security testing and hacking uses cases.
-The goal of project is to be a complete toolset for DevSecOPs cycles and for different users profiles:
+The goal of the the project is to be a complete toolset for DevSecOPs cycles and for different users profiles:

 * Developers
 * Systems SysAdmins